Antitrust Laws: Promoting Competition and Free Markets

 U.S. legislative proposals could undermine U.S. economic and security interests and strengthen foreign rivals without any apparent benefit to U.S. consumers.

 Antitrust laws ensure competition thrives, providing consumers with lower prices and higher-quality products and services.
 However, some seek to rewrite these laws and undermine consumer power in the marketplace.
 Before Congress starts making unnecessary and harmful changes, it’s important to set a few things straight.

 Sign up to receive the latest news, resources, and event updates related to antitrust.

-This Hill letter was sent to the Members of the Senate Committee on the Judiciary, opposing S. 2710, the "Open App Markets Act."
+This Statement for the Record was sent to the Members of the Senate Committee on the Judiciary, on the hearing "Competition in the Digital Advertising Ecosystem."

 The U.S. Chamber sent a letter to calling upon the White House to exert greater oversight of the FTC and DOJ over their assistance with foreign regulations that undermine the interests of U.S. companies abroad.